AdvaniaSE/PowerShellFundamentals/05. Variables/Detailed.md

 ---

-- Find out what weekday new year's eve is in 2050
+- Find out what weekday New Year's Eve is in 2050

 ```Powershell
 # Use the DayOfWeek method to get what day it is